-Scenarios Leading to an Arrest
+Scenarios Leading to a Child Endangerment Arrest

 Because Connecticut laws are written broadly to protect children in a wide range of circumstances, violations can arise in a number of different situations.
 Moreover, the laws are designed to not only provide protection from physical harm but also from the possibility of harm to the morals of a minor.

 Even if a child faces no physical risk of injury, an adult may be charged with child endangerment, or risk of injury to a minor, if a child or young teen is exposed to behavior considered improper by society.
-Some common scenarios that warrant contact with a New Canaan child endangerment lawyer include:
+Some common scenarios that warrant contact with a New Canaan child endangerment attorney include: